kamranahmedse/developer-roadmap/src/data/roadmaps/golang/content/loops@orpxzKHFcf1BDQSefHl6O.md

 # Loops

-Go has only one looping construct: the `for` loop, but it's flexible enough to handle all looping scenarios.
-The basic `for` loop has three components: initialization, condition, and post statement.
-Go also supports `for range` loops for iterating over arrays, slices, maps, strings, and channels.
-You can create infinite loops by omitting conditions, and while-style loops by omitting initialization and post statements.
-Loop control statements like `break` and `continue` provide additional flow control.
-The simplicity of having just one loop construct makes Go code more consistent and easier to read.
+Go has only one looping construct: the flexible `for` loop.
+Basic form has initialization, condition, post statement.
+Supports `for range` for arrays, slices, maps, strings, channels.
+Can create infinite loops or while-style loops.
+Control with `break` and `continue`.